 Siwa Ratri, The Ritual Wake For The Longest Night of the Year

 The longest night of the year is a important ritual moment in the life of the Balinese.
 In the local lunar-solar Saka calendar, it falls on the 14th panglong lunar day of the seventh (Kapitu) month.
-In the Gregorian calendar, this day is usually in February, but of this changes, in 2017 it was 26 January, in 2018 it is 15 January.
 Fully dedicated to the cult of Siwa, this night is called the Night of Siwa, or Siwa Ratri.

 The Siwa Ratri is a night of meditation aimed at cleansing the impurities accumulated during the year.
 People who participate don’t sleep during the whole night.
 They pray, meditate and discuss holy texts in the temple of the dead (Pura Dalem) or the temple of origin (Pura Puseh).
 Barely known forty years ago, SiwaRatri is now one of the most popular holy days of modern Bali.

 Siwa Ratri wake is inseparable from the story of the hunter Lubdaka, which is the principal object of the reading sessions and related discussions.
 Some sort of “cleansing wake” might well have predated the Lubdaka story historically, but the latter in turn has strongly influenced the holding of the ritual, especially in modern Bali.